 This modification does not discriminate against materials, as it only corrects the emissivity.
+Does not degrade the effectiveness of the code

 This modification improves the effectiveness of the code by correcting the emissivity.

 R405.7.1 Installation criteria for homes claiming the radiant barrier option.